 5. Don’t ignore your gut instincts – and do consider potential underlying issues

-Most children – and even many adults – play video games.
-But if you have a nagging sense that your child is spending too much time gaming, don’t second-guess yourself.
-Talk to your children, and encourage them to discuss their emotions and experiences.
+Talk to your children and encourage them to discuss their emotions and experiences.
 Ask them what they like most about playing video games, and why they choose to spend so much time playing.
-Their answers can help you determine if they might be using video games as an escape from anxiety, depression, or other potential issues.
+Their answers can help you determine if they might use their video game addiction as an escape from anxiety, depression, or other potential issues.

 6. Embrace your children’s passion for video games

-As the expression goes, if you can’t beat ‘em, join ‘em.
+As the expression goes, if you can't beat 'em, join 'em.
 Sometimes, showing an interest in something your children are passionate about helps you connect to and better understand more about their interests.
-It can also help you model a healthy relationship with video games by demonstrating when to stop playing, by prioritizing social interaction, by pursuing other interests and activities, and by showing them how video games can fit into a well-balanced life.

 7. Create – and consistently follow through with – consequences when your child breaks the rules (and make sure the punishment fits the crime)

-Now that you’ve established the rules, expect your children to break them – at least occasionally.
+Now that you've established the video and computer game addiction rules, expect your children to break them – at least occasionally.
 Kids will be kids, after all.
-Make sure your children understand both the rules and the consequences for breaking them, and ensure that the consequences are realistic and appropriate.
-For example, refusing to let your son attend his long-awaited Boy Scout camporee because he played too much Super Mario Bros. wouldn’t be as applicable (or effective) as revoking his video game privileges for a few days.
-Be consistent by always following through (and don’t let the consequences slide when you’re busy or distracted) so he knows he can’t manipulate his way into more game time.
+Make sure your children understand both the rules and the consequences of breaking them, and ensure that they are realistic and appropriate.

 8. Consult a mental health professional

-If you’ve tried everything and your child still shows signs of video game addiction, it may be time to seek professional help.
-Warning signs might include a child’s complete immersion in video games to the point that he seems oblivious to the passage of time, skips meals and showers, falls behind in school, isn’t getting enough sleep, and isolates himself to play games with random strangers instead of spending time engaging with friends.
+Warning signs might include a child's complete immersion in video games to the point that they seem oblivious to the passage of time, skip meals and showers, fall behind in school, isn't getting enough sleep, and isolate themself to play games with random strangers instead of spending time engaging with friends.

 Staying Ahead of The Game